 It is important to know that no matter how you are feeling, you are not alone.
 There is help out there.

 To learn about mental health and mental health issues, click on the links on this webpage.

 For additional information or advice, call 8-1-1 any time of the day, any day of the year.
 If you are in an emergency, call 9-1-1.

 Mental health can refer to a wide range of conditions that affect how you think, feel, or interact with other people.
 The list of conditions that fall under the mental health umbrella is extensive, and finding the information you need may be overwhelming.
 Our Learning Centre has mental health information in one place so that you can easily find what you are looking for.

 For help navigating our website, call 8-1-1 to speak with a health services navigator any time of the day, any day of the year.

-Depression is an illness that causes you to feel sad, lose interest in activities you previously enjoyed, withdraw from other people, and have less energy.
-Learn more about the symptoms of depression, treatment options, when you should see a health care provider, and what it means to live with depression.
+Depression is an illness that causes you to feel sad, lose interest in activities you previously enjoyed, withdraw from other people and have less energy.
+Learn more about the symptoms of depression, treatment options, when you should see a health care provider and what it means to live with depression.

 Experiencing mild to moderate anxiety is common.
 However, if you experience severe anxiety you may have feelings of helplessness, confusion, or extreme worry that are out of proportion with the seriousness or likelihood of the cause of your worry.
-Learn more about the symptoms of anxiety, home treatment advice, and what you can do to help prevent anxiety attacks.
+Learn more about the symptoms of anxiety, home treatment advice and what you can do to help prevent anxiety attacks.

 If someone you know is threatening suicide, always take them seriously.
-Learn about the warning signs of suicide, what do to if someone threatens suicide, and what you can to do help.
+Learn about the warning signs of suicide, what to do if someone threatens suicide and what you can do to help.